Key takeaways

 Retainer plans | $500–3,500/month | Ongoing support with faster response times |

-Hosting provider support | Varies (often extra) | Some include basic support, but advanced help usually adds to the cost |
+Hosting provider support | $0–100+/month (depending on plan) | Some include basic support, but advanced help usually adds to the cost |

 For businesses, technical support is often rolled into regular website maintenance fees, but costs can rise depending on how often fixes are needed and how complex the site is.
 Investing in predictable support can prevent downtime and protect revenue.

-eCommerce and online store features
+E-commerce and online store features

-eCommerce websites often require more upkeep than standard sites.
+E-commerce websites often require more upkeep than standard sites.
 Features like payment gateways, inventory management, product databases, and compliance with security standards all add to the overall website maintenance cost.

 Here’s what common eCommerce features can cost to maintain:

-Feature | Cost range | Details |
+| Feature | Cost range | What’s included |

-Payment gateways | $0.50–$1 per transaction + ~5% of each sale | Transaction fees charged by payment processors |
+| Payment gateways | ~1–3% per transaction + small, fixed fee | Fees charged by payment processors like Stripe or PayPal |

-Inventory systems and advanced tools | $50–300/month | Costs vary depending on scale and functionality |
+| Inventory systems and advanced tools | $50–300+/month | Note: Costs vary based on: AutomationIntegrationsScale |

 Regular maintenance tasks